John Challis: Theatre

-Personal life and death
+Personal life

 Challis was married four times.
-His first wife, Jean Robertson, was a stage manager.
+His first wife, Jean Robertson (1934–2023), was a stage manager and actress.
 His second and third wives were actresses Debbie Arnold and Sabina Franklyn.
-He married his fourth wife Carol Davies in Brighton in 1995 and in 1998 bought the Abbot's Lodgings at Wigmore Abbey Grange, Adforton, Herefordshire, which they proceeded to renovate.
-Challis had no children.
+He married his fourth wife, Carol Davies, in Brighton in 1995.
+In 1998, they bought the Abbot's Lodgings at Wigmore Abbey Grange, Adforton, Herefordshire, which they proceeded to renovate.
+He had no children.

 Challis was a patron of the British Hedgehog Preservation Society.
-He was an Arsenal supporter.
+He was an avid Arsenal supporter and the club paid tribute to him following his death.
 Challis wrote two volumes of autobiography, Being Boycie and Boycie & Beyond.
 In 2016, he wrote Wigmore Abbey: The Treasure of Mortimer about the renovation of his house's gardens.

 Challis additionally was a patron and avid supporter of "The Rose Theatre" in Kidderminster, Worcestershire.
 The organisation also paid special tribute to Challis after his death.

 Through Twitter, Challis became friends with American actor and musician Ice-T, with the pair exchanging gifts although never meeting in person.

+Death

-Challis died of cancer in his sleep on 19 September 2021, aged 79.
+Challis died of cancer in his sleep on 17 September 2021, aged 79.
+His death was reported two days later.
 He had been diagnosed with the disease in 2019.

 Tributes were paid by a number of fellow actors and entertainers including his Only Fools and Horses co-stars Sir David Jason and Sue Holderness, as well as Ice-T, Paul Chuckle, Piers Morgan and Sheila Ferguson.

-Challis was an avid supporter of Arsenal Football Club and the club paid tribute to him following his death.